 I help you determine how to clearly establish fault grounds for your Maryland divorce, if necessary.

 In Maryland, a court can award alimony while a divorce case is pending (which is called pendente lite alimony).
 At the divorce trial, a court can award alimony to a spouse for a specified period of time, which is called “rehabilitative alimony,” in that such an award is supposed to provide financial assistance to a spouse until they can get the education and/or work training to become self-supporting.
 This is the preferred type of alimony in Maryland.
-However, a court can award what is called “indefinite alimony” to a spouse in Maryland if he/she is going to be unable to become self-supporting, or if, even after he/she has done everything possible to become self-supporting, the parties’ respective standards of living will still be unconscionably disparate.
+However, a court can also award what is called “indefinite alimony” to a spouse in Maryland if he/she is going to be unable to become self-supporting, or if, even after he/she has done everything possible to become self-supporting, the parties’ respective standards of living will still be unconscionably disparate.
 Generally, alimony (whether rehabilitative or indefinite) terminates at the death of either party, or the remarriage of the recipient spouse.
-Alimony is almost always taxable to the recipient, and tax-deductible by the payor.
+As of 2019, alimony is no longer taxable to the recipient and tax-deductible by the payor.

 In Maryland, marital property continues to accumulate until the divorce is complete.
 Thus, any property that you acquire after separation may be subject to division with your spouse.
 Marital property is equitably divided (i.e., divided fairly), not necessarily equally divided.
 I work to protect your interests and help you receive your fair share of the marital property.